The Victorian Government made a commitment to deliver 100 new schools between 2019 and 2026. This school, to open in 2021, is part of that commitment.

 The school has not yet made a decision about a new uniform.

 The planning committee will consider this decision after consulting with the school community.
-They will take into account that Oberon High School recently updated its uniform, and seek to minimise the financial burden on families and students who choose to attend Armstrong Creek Secondary College.
+They will take into account that Oberon High School recently updated its uniform, and seek to minimise the financial burden on families and students.

 Students entering Year 7 in 2020 have multiple enrolment options.
 They may choose to: